fusioncharts/asp-net-wrapper/readme.md

 |bgOpacity | `String` | Background opacity of the chart container. e.g. `1`|

 ###### **AddEvent**
-This is a public method used to generate the html code to attachevent to a chart.
+This is a public method used to generate the html code to add an event to a chart.
 This function assumes that you've already included the FusionCharts JavaScript class in your page.
 The following parameters have to be passed in order to attach event function.

 | Parameter | Type | Description |
 |:-------|:----------:| :------|